wp-plugins/app-store-assistant/readme.txt

 * Added: Option to use WordPress or Custom Excerpt generator
 * Updated: New shortcode descriptions for "More Info" text
 * Fixed: "More Info" link is now customizable globally or for each shortcode
-* Fixed: Issue with excerpt not working with certain themes (see new option on general tab)
+* Fixed: Issue with excerpt not working with certain themes (see new setting on general tab)
 * Fixed: Issue with Featured Image not showing when defined

 = 5.6 =
 * Added: Widget to show ATOM Feeds of Apps
 * Added: Lightbox for display of Screenshots
 * Added: Cacheing of Amazon Product data and images
-* Added: Sends Thumbnail to Themes that request it (handy for related posts)
+* Added: Sends Featured Image to Themes that request it (handy for related posts)
 * Added: option to show thumbnail as app icon or small product image in excerpt
 * Added: option to show "Read More" link in excerpt
 * Updated: Amazon Product code to better handle foreign characters